Surfing Australia is a National Sporting Organisation that was formed in 1963 to establish, guide and promote the

 He currently leads the $4 million redevelopment project to build Surfing WA’s new headquarters at Trigg Beach and chases good days at Yallingup Main Break.

-Brooke Farris is the newly appointed dynamic CEO at the world’s leading surf company, Rip Curl, and has over 17 years of experience in the surfing industry.
+Brooke Farris is CEO at the world’s leading surf company, Rip Curl, and has over 20years of experience in the surfing industry.
 In the water Brooke is an avid surfer and former competitor, with 2x Australian Surfing Championships and 3x WA State Titles on her record.
 On land she has followed her passion and set out in her career to empower growth and equality in women’s surfing.

-Brooke then began her work at Rip Curl, a long relationship that saw her running Rip Curl surf events around the world, to leading exponential sales growth online as the GM of Digital and becoming the first female to join the company’s global executive team as the GM of Women’s at Rip Curl, renewing the focus and vision of the women’s brand while simultaneously growing the women’s business globally.
+Brooke then began her work at Rip Curl, a long relationship that saw her running Rip Curl surf events around the world, to joining the company’s global executive team as GM of Digital and leading exponential sales growth online.
+With a renewed focus and vision on the women’s brand, Brooke then became the GM of Women’s at Rip Curl,.
 In August 2021, Brooke was promoted to CEO of Rip Curl, the first female CEO in Rip Curl’s fifty two year history.

 She is a Board Member of SurfAid Australia and formerly the Layne Beachley Aim for the Stars Foundation.
 Surfing has been a consistent thread throughout Brooke’s life and has given her the ability to live her passion daily.
 She hopes to support the growth of surfing in Australia and ensure its future.